-The simplicity and flavors of a lightly grilled fish dish is worth seeking out.
+The simplicity and flavor of a fresh, grilled fish dish is worth seeking out.

 Black Squid Ink Risotto is another popular Balkan seafood dish that is a specialty of several countries.

 This rich risotto is a delicacy not only for the adventurous.
-It was one of our favorite Balkan foods to eat overlooking the water.
+This was one of our favorite Balkan foods to eat overlooking the water.